-Unit Desc Unit Descriptions Term Definition ug/L ug/L: Number of micrograms of substance in one liter of water ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter ( $\mu g/L$ ) ppt ppt: parts per trillion, or nanograms per liter ppq ppq: parts per quadrillion, or picograms per liter pCi/L pCi/L: picocuries per liter (a measure of radioactivity) MFL MFL: million fibers per liter, used to measure asbestos concentration NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.
+Unit Descrip tions Term Definition ug/L ug/L: Number of micrograms of substance in one liter of water ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μ g/L) ppt ppt: parts per trillion, or nanograms per liter ppq ppq: parts per quadrillion, or picograms per liter

+Unit Descrip otions pCi/L pCi/L: picocuries per liter (a measure of radioactivity) mrem/yr mrem/yr: millirems per year (a measure of radiation absorbed by the body) MFL MFL: million fibers per liter, used to measure asbestos concentration NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required but recommended.

-Important Drinl Important Drinking Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Important Drinl king Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG MRDLG: Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of

-Important Drink Important Drinking Water Definitions the use of disinfectants to control microbial contaminants.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 MRDL MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level